jrdnbrkfld/git-out/README.md

 ## Issues and Resolutions
 * I have had an issue whenever opening a new workspace where I would have to import Colorama everytime.
-This is a small issue and I just resolve this by using "pip install colorama" in the terminal
+This is a small issue and I just resolve this by using "pip install colorama" in the terminal.

 ## Deployment